csgillespie/efficientR/main.md

 RStudio has four main window 'panes' (see Figure \@ref(fig:2-2)), each of which serves a range of purposes:

  - The **Source pane**, for editing, saving, and dispatching R code to the console (top left).
 Note that this pane does not exist by default when you start RStudio: it appears when you open an R script, e.g. via `File -> New File -> R Script`.
-A common task in this pane is to send code on the current line to the console, via `Ctrl/Cmd-Enter`.
+A common task in this pane is to send code on the current line to the console, via `Ctrl/Cmd+Enter`.

  - The **Console pane**.
 Any code entered here is processed by R, line by line.
 This pane is ideal for interactively testing ideas before saving the final results in the Source pane above.

  - The **Environment pane** (top right) contains information about the current objects loaded in the workspace including their class, dimension (if they are a data frame) and name.
 This pane also contains tabbed sub-panes with a searchable history that was dispatched to the console and (if applicable to the project) Build and Git options.

- - The **Files pane** (bottom right) contains a simple file browser, a Plots tab, Help and Package tabs and a Viewer for visualising interactive R output such as those produced by the leaflet package and HTML 'widgets'.
+ - The **Files pane** (bottom right) contains a simple file browser, a Plots tab, Packages and Help tabs and a Viewer for visualising interactive R output such as those produced by the leaflet package and HTML 'widgets'.

 <div class="figure" style="text-align: center">
 <img src="figures/f2_2_rstudio.png" alt="RStudio Panels" width="100%" />